balena-io-modules/balena-request/README.md

 The stream may also contain the following custom properties:

-- `Number .length`: Calculated from the `Content-Length` HTTP header.
 - `String .mime`: Equals the value of the `Content-Type` HTTP header.

 **Kind**: static method of <code>[request](#module_request)</code>